NatnaelTaddese/2048-Raylib_Cpp/README.md

 Only do ONE of these options depending on your compiler and platform.

-## MinGW-w64 Users
+## MinGW-w64 (Win32) Users

-Open your compiler terminal (w64devkit if you are using it), change to the game folder and type
+Open your compiler terminal (w64devkit if you are using it), change to the game folder `build` and type

-    make
+    mingw32-make.exe

 This will build your game

 ## Linux/macOS users

-Open your terminal, change to the game folder and type.
+Open your terminal, change to the game folder `build` and type.

     make

-This will build your starting game template
+This will build the game

 # Building for other OpenGL targets